 - Munki Changelog

-Beginning with macOS 10.14, handoffs between Munki and Apple's softwareupdate tool (which Munki uses to install Apple software updates) have become problematic, with Munki often failing to trigger Apple software updates at the login window and updates not completing.
+Beginning with macOS 10.14, handoffs between Munki and Apple's softwareupdate tool (which Munki uses to install Apple software updates) became problematic, with Munki often failing to trigger Apple software updates at the login window and updates not completing.

-Munki release v5 (scheduled for production release after 4pm Wednesday, September 16, 2020) addresses this issue by not attempting to install certain Apple updates on macOS 10.14 (Mojave) and above.
-Specifically, Munki v5 will not install Apple software updates that require a restart.
-Managed Software Center will instead direct users to use System Preferences - Software Update to install these updates.
+Munki release v5 addresses this issue by not attempting to install certain Apple updates on macOS 10.14 (Mojave) and above.
+Specifically, Munki v5 does not install Apple software updates that require a restart.
+Managed Software Center instead directs users to use System Preferences - Software Update to install these updates.